 Outdoor fire restrictions

-Outdoor fire rules you need to follow in a Restricted Fire Zone — a specific area where outdoor fires are not permitted in Ontario.
+Outdoor fire rules you need to follow in a Restricted Fire Zone (RFZ) — a specific area where outdoor fires are not permitted in Ontario.

 Restricted fire zone